 7) Dice the swiss chard leaves and stir in with other filling ingredients.

-9) Lightly oil a baking dish and add a thin layer of tomato sauce to the bottom of the sauce.
+9) Lower oven heat to 350 degrees F. Lightly oil a baking dish and add a thin layer of tomato sauce to the bottom of the sauce.

 8) Once your eggplant is cool out of the oven, take each slice and add some filling to the enter.
 Roll the eggplant over the filling and place the roll, seam-side down in your baking dish.
 Complete all the rolls this way.

 9) Once all your rolls are done, add a tablespoon of sauce to each roll and lay a slice of mozzarella on each roll.
 Grate some Parmesan over the entire dish